PS4 and PS4 Pro Black Friday deals 2019: the best prices rounded up

 PS4 game bundle: Mortal Kombat 11 Special Edition | Tom Clancy's The Division 2 Special Edition | PS4 | Physical Edition | £39.99 at Amazon

-ENDED!
-Amazon claims you save over £30 on this bundle but having a look around, it's more likely you're saving about £10.
-It's still a good deal for those who want some more action in their game library.
+SOLD OUT Amazon claims you save over £30 on this bundle but having a look around, it's more likely you're saving about £10.
+It's still a good deal for those who want some more action.

 Red Dead Redemption 2 + 6 months of Spotify Premium | PS4 |